chrisjackson-pellicle/paragone-nf/README.md

 Again, note that the gene identifier following the dash in the fasta headers (e.g. '6995' for header '>sesame-6995') needs to correspond to a gene identifier in your target file.

+It's fine if your `outgroups.fasta` file contains additional sequences.
+When running the pipeline (see below) you'll provide one or more taxon names using the parameter e.g. `--outgroups sesame`.

 ***Tutorial step 2:***

     Copy the fasta file containing outgroup sequences to your current working directory.